Co-Parenting And Family Law In Belleville, IL

 Do parents who share parenting need to pay child support?
 Here’s what you need to know.

 Dealing with a divorce is tricky at any age.
-Whether you were married for decades or just a few years, you and your partner will have to separate your assets and divide your lives, but you’ll also have to co-parent your children.
+Our years of experience as Divorce Attorneys in Belleville, IL have shown us that whether you were married for decades or just a few years, you and your partner will have to separate your assets and divide your lives, but you’ll also have to co-parent your children.
 The way that your family functions and communicates may change after a divorce, but one thing is for certain: your kids should come first.
 Many parents are concerned about the financial and emotional changes that may accompany a divorce, especially in regards to the well-being of their child.
 This is one of the reasons that child support payments may come into play during your divorce.

 Child support is designed to ensure that your kids don’t suffer during the divorce.
 When a couple separates, financial situations often change drastically.
 Child support payments help protect the child or children involved in a divorce from feeling that impact.
 These payments should help ensure that the child’s lifestyle stays relatively stable.
 For example, if a child takes dance lessons prior to the divorce, child support payments can ensure that they are still able to continue with those lessons.
 Additionally, child support may be used to provide clothing and housing for the child.